-To make the cinnamon swirl, spoon half the batter into the loaf pan, smoothing with an offset spatula.
+Cinnamon Swirl – To make the cinnamon swirl, spoon half the batter into prepared pan, smoothing with an offset spatula.
 Tap the pan sharply to reduce air bubbles.
-Sprinkle a generous layer of cinnamon-sugar over the batter.
+Sprinkle a generous layer of cinnamon-sugar mixture over the batter.
 Spoon remaining cake batter into the pan and smooth the top with an offset spatula.

 This simple and delicious cinnamon swirl loaf cake tastes like snickerdoodles!
 With a cinnamon-sugar swirl and vanilla glaze, you’ll love this easy cake.

 - 1 1/2 cups all-purpose flour

 - 1/2 tsp baking powder

 - 1/4 tsp baking soda

 - 1/2 cup unsalted butter, at room temperature

 - 2 tsp vanilla extract

 - 1/2 cup plain fat-free Greek yogurt, at room temperature